olehmaksymych/kottans-frontend/README.md

 The Git Basic 2 weeks have been successfully passed.
 Here is a screen - https://imgur.com/nYi9AJU.png

+Here is a link for my repo - https://github.com/olehmaksymych/mock-repo

 ### 1 Linux CLI, and HTTP 😃

 Recently I downloaded a Linux OS , so this lesson was extreamly interesting for me.